moonmaster9000/lounge/readme.markdown

 ## Getting started: configuring database / server connectivity

-By default, `Loung` assumes a Rails 3 app, and will detect your app's environment via `Rails.env`.
+By default, `Lounge` assumes a Rails 3 app, and will detect your app's environment via `Rails.env`.
 If you're using this in something other than a Rails 3 app, then simply override the default environment detection:

 ```ruby